Have you ever made a Spring Roll at home? They’re easy and this recipe is delicious.

 - 1 handful green prawns peeled, deveined and chopped into very small bits

-- 1 full Maryland chicken fillet no skin and tendons removed and chopped into very small bits
+- 2 Chicken thigh fillets no skin and tendons removed and chopped into very small bits

 - 1 cup of very finely shredded wombok or cabbage of some sort.